 Durango was passed around to many owners, broken hard, ignored, and left alone in a small dirty corral.
 At one point his name was Atlas (carrying the weight of the world on his shoulders), but a strong inner voice told sanctuary founder Sonya that his real name was Durango.
 Unbelievably and unbeknownst to her, the name he had prior to Atlas was Durango!

-Cinder (left) and Vashti were stepping into a truck to take them to slaughter when someone saw their Mustang brands and brought them to Ching Farm Sanctuary.
+Vashti(left) and Cinder were stepping into a truck to take them to slaughter when someone saw their Mustang brands and brought them to Ching Farm Sanctuary.
 After recuperating, they were gifted to Wild Heart Sanctuary.
-Cinder is from the Southeastern Utah Flouride herd and Vashti is from the Colorado Pryor Mountain herd.
-The Pryor herd was featured in the 1995 documentary Cloud: Wild Stallion of the Rockies and its sequel.
-Cloud was also the inspiration for the animated movie Spirit and may be Vashti's great great grandmother.
+Cinder is from Wyoming's Flouride herd and Vashti is from the Oregon's Kiger herd, same Herd as the animated movie Spirit: Stallion of Cimarron.

 Cinder had a rough start at Wild Heart as stallions do what comes naturally--fight for status.
 Raised in captivity, he didn't know how to engage with the other stallions, but eventually found his place in the herd.
 Vashti immediately became Noble Moon's apprentice, learning how to heart connect with humans.
 Cinder recently transitioned to horsey heaven.
 He was so loved and will always have a place in our hearts.
 The Kids called him 'Unicorn', he shined like a Quartz Crystal and he was named Cinder, because he ran out of a range fire looking like a cinder from a fire....what a survivor!

 The Onaqui Wild Girls

 We just recently adopted our four Onaqui Wild Girls.